New versions of Frobenius and integral closure of ideals: Adjusted ideal closures in semigroup rings

 \subsection{The adjusted closures in affine semigroup rings}

-In this subsection we show that the calculation of the adjusted ideal closures in affine semigroup rings are computable in terms of the convex geometry of the associated exponent sets.
+In this subsection we show that the calculation of the adjusted closure operations in affine semigroup rings are computable in terms of the convex geometry of the associated exponent sets.
+This is well-known in the setting of usual integral closure, see for example \cite[Prop.~1.4.6]{hunekeSwanson}.

-\begin{theorem} Given \Cref{setting - semigroup ring}, suppose $k$ is of prime characteristic $p>0$, and let $t>0$ and $x^{\vec v}\in R$ be a monomial. \begin{enumerate}[{\rm(a)}] \item If $x^{\vec v} \in I^{*\mfa^t}$, in particular if $x^{\vec v}\in \ifat$, then $\vec v+tH\subset \mathcal{B}+\sigma^\vee$. \item If $x^{\vec v}\in {{}^{\mfa^t}I^*}$, in particular if $x^{\vec v}\in \atif$ then $\vec v+tH\subset\mathcal{B}+tH+\sigma^\vee$. \end{enumerate} \end{theorem}
+\begin{theorem} Given \Cref{setting - semigroup ring}, suppose $k$ is of prime characteristic $p>0$, and let $t\in\R_{>0}$ and $x^{\vec v}\in R$ be a monomial. \begin{enumerate}[{\rm(a)}] \item If $x^{\vec v} \in I^{*\mfa^t}$, in particular if $x^{\vec v}\in \ifat$, then $\vec v+tH\subset \mathcal{B}+\sigma^\vee$. \item If $x^{\vec v}\in {{}^{\mfa^t}I^*}$, in particular if $x^{\vec v}\in \atif$ then $\vec v+tH\subset\mathcal{B}+tH+\sigma^\vee$. \end{enumerate} \end{theorem}

-\begin{proof} Suppose that there exists $x^{\vec c}\in R$, $s\geq 0$ such that for $q\gg 0$, $x^{\vec c}x^{q\vec v}\mfa^{\lceil tq\rceil}\subset I^{[q]}\mfa^{\lceil sq\rceil}$.
+\begin{proof} Suppose that there exists $x^{\vec c}\in R$, $s\geq 0$ such that for $p^e\gg 0$, $x^{\vec c}x^{p^e\vec v}\mfa^{\lceil tp^e\rceil}\subset I^{[p^e]}\mfa^{\lceil sp^e\rceil}$.
 That is,

 This implies that